KL2001/flashforge_adventurer5m/README.md

 Ensure that:

 **Stream URL Configuration:**

 - The cameraStreamUrl provided by the printer is correct.
 - If cameraStreamUrl is not available, the fallback URL (http://YOUR_PRINTER_IP:8080/?action=stream) is accessible.

 **Network Configuration:**

 - Home Assistant and the printer are on the same network segment.
 - Necessary ports (e.g., 8080) are open and not blocked by firewalls.

 **Stream Accessibility:**
 Test the stream URL using a web browser:

 - Enter the stream URL, for example: `http://192.168.1.50:8080/?action=stream`

 **Home Assistant Logs:**

 - Check Settings > System > Logs for any related error messages.
 - Ensure that the integration is fetching data correctly without errors.

 ## Development and Testing

 ### Important Note

-This integration''s test suite is designed for local development only and requires access to a physical Flashforge Adventurer 5M printer.
+This integration's test suite is designed for local development only and requires access to a physical Flashforge Adventurer 5M printer.
 To protect printer credentials and ensure safe testing practices, all test files are excluded from the git repository.

 ### Local Development Setup

 1. **Clone and Setup**

    ```bash
    git clone https://github.com/yourusername/flashforge_adventurer5m
    cd flashforge_adventurer5m